 Although the analysis of matched tuples designs has to our knowledge not received much attention, there are large literatures on both the analysis of matched pairs designs and the analysis of factorial designs.
-Recent papers, which have analyzed the properties of matched pairs designs, include Athey and Imbens (2017), Bai, Romano, and Shaikh (2021), Bai (2022), de Chaisemartin and Ramirez-Cuellar (2022), Cytrynbaum (2021), Imai, King, and Nall (2009), Jiang, Liu, Phillips, and Zhang (2020), Fogarty (2018), and van der Laan, Balzer, and Petersen (2012).
-Our analysis builds directly on the framework developed in Bai, Romano, and Shaikh (2021), and our Theorems 3.1 and 3.2 nest some of their results when specialized to the setting of a binary treatment.
+Recent papers which have analyzed the properties of matched pairs designs include Athey and Imbens (2017), Bai et al. (2021), Bai (2022), de Chaisemartin and Ramirez-Cuellar (2022), Cytrynbaum (2021), Imai et al. (2009), Jiang et al. (2020), Fogarty (2018), and van der Laan et al. (2012).
+Our analysis builds directly on the framework developed in Bai et al. (2021), and our Theorems 3.1 and 3.2 nest some of their results when specialized to the setting of a binary treatment.
 Cytrynbaum (2021) considers a generalization of matched pairs designs, a special case of which he refers to as a matched tuples design.
 However, his design groups units into homogeneous blocks in order to assign a binary treatment with unequal treatment fractions.
 In contrast, we consider a setting where units are grouped into homogeneous blocks in order to assign multiple treatments.

-Recent papers which have analyzed factorial designs include Branson, Dasgupta, and Rubin (2016), Dasgupta, Pillai, and Rubin (2015), Li, Ding, and Rubin (2020), Muralidharan, Romero, and Wüthrich (2019), Pashley and Bind (2019), and Liu, Ren, and Yang (2022).
-Our setup and notation for $2^{K}$ factorial designs mirrors the framework introduced in Dasgupta, Pillai, and Rubin (2015), although our setup differs in that we consider a "super-population" framework where potential outcomes are modeled as random, whereas they maintain a finite population framework where potential outcomes where potential outcomes are modeled as comes are modeled as fixed.
-Borrowing the framework from Dasgupta, Pillai, and Rubin (2015), Branson, Dasgupta, and Rubin (2016) and Li, Ding, and Rubin (2020) propose rerandomization designs for factorial experiments, which are shown to have favorable efficiency properties relative to a completely randomized design.
-Although we do not provide formal results comparing our fully-blocked design to these rerandomization designs, our simulation evidence suggests that, at least in the inferential framework considered in our paper, the fully-blocked design can improve efficiency relative to these rerandomization designs.
-Also, closely related to our paper is Liu, Ren, and Yang (2022), who extend the results in Dasgupta, Pillai, and Rubin (2015) to general stratified randomized designs.
-Their results on variance estimation specifically exclude the setting where each treatment is assigned exactly once per block, which is the primary setting that we consider in this paper.
+Recent papers which have analyzed factorial designs include Branson et al. (2016), Dasgupta et al. (2015), Li et al. (2020), Muralidharan et al. (2019), Pashley and Bind (2019), and Liu et al. (2022).
+Our setup and notation for 2^K factorial designs mirrors the framework introduced in Dasgupta et al. (2015), although our setup differs in that we consider a "super-population" framework where potential outcomes are modeled as random, whereas they maintain a finite population framework where potential outcomes are modeled as fixed.
+Borrowing the framework from Dasgupta et al. (2015), Branson et al. (2016) and Li et al. (2020) propose re-randomization designs for factorial experiments which are shown to have favorable efficiency properties relative to a completely randomized design.
+Although we do not provide formal results comparing our fully-blocked design to these re-randomization designs, our simulation evidence suggests that, at least in the inferential framework considered in our paper, the fully-blocked design can improve efficiency relative to these re-randomization designs.
+Also closely related to our paper is Liu et al. (2022), who extend the results in Dasgupta et al. (2015) to general stratified randomized designs.
+Their results specifically exclude the setting where each treatment is assigned exactly once per block, which is the primary setting that we consider in this paper.